Beliavsky/Fortran-code-on-GitHub/README.md

 ## Astrophysics
 [ATES-Code](https://github.com/AndreaCaldiroli/ATES-Code): ATES hydrodynamics code, by AndreaCaldiroli, computes the temperature, density, velocity and ionization fraction profiles of highly irradiated planetary atmospheres, along with the current, steady-state mass loss rate.

+[BI-spectra and Non-Gaussianity Operator (BINGO)](https://github.com/dkhaz/bingo): numerically evaluates the scalar bi-spectrum and the non-Gaussianity parameter fNL in single field inflationary models involving the canonical scalar field, by dkhaz.
+The code is based on the Maldacena formalism to evaluate the bi-spectrum.

 [CAMB](https://github.com/cmbant/CAMB): code for Anisotropies in the Microwave Background, by cmbant

 [Commander](https://github.com/Cosmoglobe/Commander): optimal Monte-carlo Markov chAiN Driven EstimatoR which implements fast and efficient end-to-end CMB posterior exploration through Gibbs sampling, from Cosmoglobe